osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 - An AADL property reference value for which the referenced model element is hidden.

 ### Inherited Elements
 Elements which are inherited from another model element have a gray color.
 This indicates that any changes made to the model element will result in a change to model element other than the one in which it is contained in graphically.

-Modifying inherited elements directly is not supported at this time.
-To modify an inherited model element, modify the element in the context of its owner.
-For example, to modify an AADL feature which is inherited from another classifier, find the diagram element of the classifier which defines the feature and modify the feature.
+### Indirect Editing
+To allow for easier editing, the editor allows editing classifiers in the context of related model elements.
+For example, a data port may be created inside a component implementation.
+Since AADL component implementations cannot contain data ports, the data port will be created inside the component implementation's type.
+In cases where there are multiple potential classifiers to edit, the editor will prompt to select a classifier.

 ### Editing Properties
 The properties sheet contains properties for the currently selected diagram elements.
 The properties sheet can be opened by double-clicking on a diagram element in the diagram or in the outline.
 Alternatively, the properties sheet can be opened by right-clicking on a diagram element in the diagram or outline and selecting *Properties...* from the context menu.